IQTLabs/SkyScan/ml-model/readme.md

 ### Labeling
 After you have finished uploading the images, go to Labelbox and label the images.
-Then Export the labels as a JSON file.
+Then export the labels as a JSON file.
 Download the JSON file and move it to the machine that is running the Docker container that is serving the Notebook.

 ### For classification